Jinger And Jessa Duggar Secretly Joined By Jana And Female Friend During ‘Counting On’ Trip

 As OK!
 Magazine reports, Jana was intentionally left out of a 19 Kids and Counting episode in 2014.
 She drove the RV when Josh and Anna Duggar took their children on a road trip, but a show insider said that the oldest Duggar daughter’s presence was kept under wraps because “the producers wanted to showcase the way Josh and Anna interact with their kids.”

-However, Jessa Duggar and Ben Seewald didn’t take the family RV to San Antonio for the the Counting On season premiere.
+However, Jessa Duggar and Ben Seewald didn’t take the family RV to San Antonio for the Counting On season premiere.
 Instead, they were filmed struggling to get Spurgeon to sit still on a flight from Arkansas to Texas.
 It has not been revealed whether Jana Duggar and her friend were sitting somewhere nearby to help Jessa deal with her squirmy son.

 As the Inquisitr previously reported, Jana Duggar has stated that her married siblings often exclude her from activities because she’s the only adult Duggar sister who is still single.
 However, in recent months, Jessa has made an effort to make her feel less left out.
 Before bringing Jana to San Antonio with her, Jessa invited her older sister and the same female friend pictured at the paleta shop to accompany her on a trip to Waco, Texas.
-As People reports, the group visited Magnolia Market at the Silos, the tourist destination owned by Fixer Upper stars Chip and JoAnna Gaines.
+As People reports, the group visited Magnolia Market at the Silos, the tourist destination owned by Fixer Upper stars Chip and Joanna Gaines.

 [Featured Image by Duggar Family/Facebook]